Miss Universe Vietnam: Photogenic Beauties

 Bai Chay is a low gently sloping range of hills that runs along the sea for more than 2 km.
 Blended in among the pine trees are large hotels and small villas with distinguished architectural styles.
 Traveling down the asphalt road along the coast, visitors see long white stretches of sand and green rows of Casuarina trees, tucked under which are small family-run restaurants.
 After swimming at the beach, tourists can enjoy cold drinks and cool off in the breeze that sweeps in from the sea.

 You have read this article Country-People with the title May 2008.
-You can bookmark this page URL http://klownrebellion.blogspot.com/2008/05/halong-bay.html.
+You can bookmark this page URL https://klownrebellion.blogspot.com/2008/05/halong-bay.html.
 Thanks!

 Miss Universe 2008